Fukura P

-Ken Fukura (福良 拳󠄁, Fukura Ken), also known by his married name Ken Takayama (髙山 拳󠄁, Takayama Ken) or professionally as Fukura P (ふくらP), is a Japanese YouTuber, producer and a member of the YouTube and media group QuizKnock.
-He is the husband of Kazumi Takayama.
+Ken Fukura (福良 拳󠄁, Fukura Ken), professionally as Fukura P (ふくらP), is a Japanese YouTuber, producer, and a member of the YouTube and media group QuizKnock.

 Early life

-Fukura P, born as Ken Fukura, was born on August 7, 1993, in Kagawa Prefecture.
-He later moved to Tokushima Prefecture at the age of six, and has loved riddles since he was in first grade.
+Fukura P, born as Ken Fukura, was born on August 7, 1993, in Anan, Tokushima Prefecture.
+He grew up in Takamatsu, Kagawa Prefecture.
+He later moved back to Tokushima Prefecture at the age of six, and has loved riddles since he was in first grade.
 He later moved back to Takamatsu, Kagawa.
 He said that he hated school when he was elementary.

 During his third year in high school, Fukura participated in the National High School Quiz Championship as a representative for Kagawa Prefecture.
 He lost to the Kaisei High School team, which included Takushi Izawa the later founder of QuizKnock, who was the champion for the first years, as one of its members.
 Fukura later moved to Tokyo and attended the Tokyo Institute of Technology.